ganeti/ganeti/man/gnt-instance.rst

 ``--disk 0:size=20G,provider=pvdr1``.

 The ``--ip-check`` option checks that the instance's IP is not already alive (i.e. reachable from the master node).
+If you pass this option you must also pass the ``--name-check`` option, because the name check is used to compute the IP address via the resolver (e.g. in DNS or /etc/hosts, depending on your setup).

 The ``--name-check`` checks for the instance name via the resolver (e.g. in DNS or /etc/hosts, depending on your setup).
 The name check can be